CyberEthicalMe/blog-articles/cl2owkf070042annv61ki39nm.md

 .\VBoxManage.exe internalcommands createrawvmdk -filename D:\ETH\pi.vmdk -rawdisk \\.\PHYSICALDRIVE3
 ```
 5. Run VirtualBox as administrator (file was created by the administrator, so a regular user won't be able to access it in VirtualBox).
 Note: VM should be turned off.

+> If you have changed the VMDK file (ex. generated once again for new `PHYSICALDRIVE`) that is already imported in VirtualBox, you have to remove it and add again (in *File* -> *Virtual Media Manager...*).
+Otherwise machine with attached VMDK won't run.

 6. Open *Settings* for guest Linux machine.
 Navigate to *Storage*.
 Locate SATA Controller and enable *Use Host I/O Cache*.
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651344440808/Tzq5cGFGq.png align="center")
 7. Click small *Add hard disk* icon.